ggvhcs/node-react-js/readme.txt

 --interactive --tty --entrypoint /bin/bash node-reactjs

 # --name --> name of container.
-# --net homenet --ip 172.15.0.15 --> static ip address.
+# --net homenet --ip 172.15.0.15 --> set static ip address.
-# -v $(pwd):/app --> current folder will be mounted as project folder.
+# -v $(pwd):/app --> $(pwd)current hosts folder will be mounted as project folder in docker container.

---- after that check if contaner is running.
+--- after that check if contaner is running. ---
 $ sudo docker ps // list if the container is created and if it is running.

---- we need be enside the container.
+--- we need be enside the container. ---
 $ sudo docker exec -it cc17ed0e9a78 bash

 $ node --version